 Discuss the potential areas of conflict.
 Be open to compromise.
 If necessary, make a list of ground rules concerning such issues as music, smoking, and visitors.
 This will lessen the chance of arguments over simple misunderstandings.
 If your roommate is doing something you don't like, express your feelings.
 It's usually better to air concerns immediately.
 Don't store up a lot of petty grievances -- they will grow into a major problem.

-Remember that your Community Advisor is a resource available to you and they are always available to help you mediate conflicts with your roommate.
+Remember that your Resident Assistant is a resource available to you and they are always available to help you mediate conflicts with your roommate.

 Know your rights